beaumanvienna/gfxRenderEngine/README.md

 ## History<br/>
 gfxRenerEngine was inspired by two Youtube series, The Cherno's Game Engine series and his OpenGL series.
 The code is partially based on The Cherno's Hazel engine.
-The GUI used in gfxRenerEngine was ported over from PPSSPP and extended.
+The GUI used in gfxRenderEngine was ported over from PPSSPP and extended.
 The example application and controller support are based on the emulator bundle project Marley (https://github.com/beaumanvienna/marley). <br/>
 <br/>